andyxning/mod-redis-cluster-retention/README.md

 [redis-py-cluster](https://github.com/Grokzen/redis-py-cluster)

 # Features
+* redis `key prefix`
-* redis `key prefix`, so if we use multiple Shinken setups with single Redis server, then we can make sure that all keys from different Shinken setups can be absolutely unique by using different prefixes.
+  * if we use multiple Shinken setups with single Redis server, then we can make sure that all keys from different Shinken setups can be absolutely unique by using different prefixes.
+  * Reason
-  * We can only make sure that only one `host_name + service_description` can
+    * We can only make sure that only one `host_name + service_description`
-  exist in a single Shinken setup.
+    can exist in a single Shinken setup.
 If we have many Shinken setups, we can not make sure all `host_name + service_description` be unique.

+* redis `expire time`
+  * In case we change the configuration of Shinken, some service or host retention info will be deleted and then become useless.
+We can then add an expire time to each host or service info to make the useful retention persistent long by updating the expire time every time we save the retention info and the useless ones expired sometime and deleted automatically by Redis.

-* redis `servers` and `password`, this is useful if your Redis cluster servers has a password and run in a different port instead the default 6379.
-`servers` has the format of `host1:port1, host2:port2,...,hostn:portn`
+* redis `servers` and `password`
+  * this is useful if your Redis cluster servers has a password and run in a different port instead the default 6379. `servers` has the format of `host1:port1, host2:port2,...,hostn:portn`
   * If you do not specify `servers`, it will connect to Redis instance running at `127.0.0.1` with default port `6379` with no password
   * If you do not specify `password`, it will connect to Redis